 - 1. Remove any equipment connected to the projector. - 2.
-Do one of the following: - If you are using the standard zoom lens, keep it installed on the projector. - If you are using an optional lens, remove it from the projector. - If the projector did not come with a lens, attach the cover that was included with the projector to the lens mount. - 3.
-Center the lens using lens shift. - 4.
-Attach the protective lens pad that was included with the projector. - 5.
+Do one of the following: - If you are using the standard zoom lens, keep it installed on the projector.
+Move the lens to the home position and attach the protective lens pad that was included with the projector. - If you are using an optional lens, remove it from the projector. - If the projector did not come with a lens, attach the cover that was included with the projector to the lens mount. - 3.
 Do one of the following: - When transporting the projector a long distance or as checked luggage, pack it in a firm box with cushioning around it and mark the box "Fragile." - When shipping the projector for repairs, place it in its original packing materials, if possible, or use equivalent materials with cushioning around the projector.
 Mark the box "Fragile."